Ours is 'changi sarkar', delivered on promises: Channi | Headlines

 ''I am not 'ailaanjeet' (one who only makes announcements).
 I am 'vishwasjeet' (one who has won people's trust),'' said Charanjit Singh Channi.

+Kejriwal on Thursday slammed Channi, saying he may be ''dark complexioned'' but his intent is clear and he doesn't make false promises.

-Channi asserted that in a short period, his government has not only made several pro-people announcements but also implemented them.
+Channi asserted that in a short span of time, his government has not only made several pro-people announcements but also implemented them.

 ''We work for the welfare of all classes.
 This government is of all, of common people,'' he added.